mattmoore/mattmoore.github.io/content/posts/site-reboot.md

 However, Square Space became difficult after a while, because it didn't suite my preferences for authoring content.
 I have a nice MBP, but it's a 16" MBP and can be rather large to lug around if I want to write on the couch.
 I recently picked up an iPad Pro 12.9" and got the Apple Magic Keyboard case (the one with the trackpad).
 I really like this setup - it's great for writing on.
 However, authoring a Square Space site where I want to write a lot of code snippets is rather unbearably impossible to do well on an iPad.

 I'd known there are a variety of static website tools out there - but I never really looked into them.
-I was mainly aware of Jekyll.
-But I wasn't super impressed with Jekyll.
+I was mainly aware of Jekyll but I wasn't super impressed with it.
 It lacked a lot of functionality I wanted and most of the themes out there for personal sites were pretty plain and uninteresting.

 So I took the time to sit down and look at some of the newer/nicer tools.
 I discovered Hugo, which I spent a number of hours exploring.
 It has a couple of oddities, but overall seemed like the best tool that fit all my needs quite nicely.
 The themes out there are much nicer imho, and I particularly liked the blowfish theme, so that's what I'm on now.